On This Day In Judy Garland’s Life And Career – April 4

 April-4,-1961-The_Pittsburgh_Press

 April 4, 1961: Judy had already completed her scenes for Judgment at Nuremberg when this and other photos began to appear in the papers.
-The caption makes note of her weight saying she’s “much more plump but just as pretty as she was at the height of her career 10 years ago.”
-Judy was again riding high, touring with her new one-woman show which reached its apex on April 23rd at Carnegie Hall.
+The caption notes her weight, saying she’s “much more plump but just as pretty as she was at the height of her career 10 years ago.”
+Judy was again riding high, touring with her new one-woman show, which reached its apex on April 23rd at Carnegie Hall.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.